vikramlingam/Financial_Calculators/README.md

 Enter the required values and visualize the results with interactive charts.

 ## Contributing
 Contributions are welcome!
-If you find a bug or want to add a new feature, feel free to open an issue or submit a pull request.
+If you find a bug or want to add a new feature, feel free to open an issue or submit a pull request..